mimium-org/mmmpm/docs/design.md

 Packages must obey *mimium package structure* specified here.

-First, packages must contain the `mmmp.toml` (should be discussed about this filename) (toml, JOSN or other format?).
+First, packages must contain the `mmmp.toml`.
 This contains package metadata.
 For details see the section "mmmp.toml".

 Second, packages must contain one or more mimium source files.
 The source files shall directly place at package root or separated directories.